Articles / Comparisonsupdated for DaVinci Resolve 21.0 (June 2026)

 Check the syllabus for what's missing, not what's included.
 Every sales page lists what it covers.
 Read it against the five curriculum areas instead and notice which ones never come up, because a gap you spot at checkout is a second course you don't buy by surprise later.

 Check the sample lessons.
 Nearly every platform previews a lesson or two.
-Don't evaluate the content, evaluate whether you can stand this person's voice and pacing for eleven hours, because you'll quit a grating instructor long before you quit hard material.
+Don't evaluate the content, evaluate whether you can stand this person's voice and pacing for sixteen hours, because you'll quit a grating instructor long before you quit hard material.

 Check the exit.
 The refund window, subscription versus outright ownership, and whether project files stay downloadable if the platform changes its catalog.
 The difference between renting and owning a course matters most on the day, two years out, when you want to rewatch one module.